PStathopoulos/Courses4Free-JavaEEBackend/README.md

 The entities of the API are Students and Teachers.
 Students can register and join courses.
 Teachers can register, create and teach courses.

 Some of the presented specifications are:
-JAX-RS (Jersey implemantation), JPA (EclipseLink implementation), EJB, CDI, JWT (Auth2), Bean Validation
+JAX-RS (Jersey implementation), JPA (EclipseLink implementation), EJB, CDI, JWT (Auth2), Bean Validation

 Media Types that is fully supported by this RESTful API are:
 JSON, XML and MULTIPART FORM DATA (for the uploaded files)